HuMingLab/ecDNAcaller/README.md

 The model currently runs on CPU only to allow for multiprocessing.
 Processing speed is at about 1.2 seconds per cell on a single CPU core (Apple M1 Pro), which is approximately 5 times faster than the logistic regression model.

-Note: to exactly reproduce the results in the paper, please add a `d` at the end the last parameter to enable DEV mode without a space, such as `32d`.
+Note: to reproduce the results in the paper, please add a `d` at the end the last parameter to enable DEV mode without a space, such as `32d`.
 This will make the model ignore cells without CNV file, thus, the validation of this deep learning-based model will be based